 Pete Crook – My StoryDalton Harris

-about his If a manager or coach doesn’t think you’re good enough, that’s not everyone else’s opinion and there will be a coach or manager out there that will think you’re good enough.
+If a manager or coach doesn’t think you’re good enough, that’s not everyone else’s opinion and there will be a coach or manager out there that will think you’re good enough.

 My name is Peter Crook, I’m an ex professional footballer and currently play for Harrogate Town as a goalkeeper in the National League North.
 I’m going to be talking about how my football career came to be so far and what I believe it takes to be a professional footballer.

 My career started as you would expect, at my local team at a very young age.
 At the time I had no intention of really becoming a professional footballer, my only intention was to play a game of football with my friends on a Sunday afternoon.